All God’s Children International is an orphan care ministry answering God’s call to provide the love and hope that every child deserves.

 We believe every gift, regardless of the size or type of contribution, must be stewarded in a manner that is consistent with our stated mission to fulfill God’s command to look after orphans.

 All God’s Children International is accredited by the Evangelical Council for Financial Accountability (ECFA).
 We are committed to the utmost standards of stewardship, financial responsibility, and accounting practices.
 An independent public accounting firm audits our financial statements annually.
 Our current financial statement is available upon request.

-Under the laws of the state of Washington, in which we are incorporated, and the requirements of the IRS, our Board of Directors must have official control of the organization’s funds and the freedom to allocate these funds in a manner which will carry out the expressed mission of AGCI.
+Under state and federal laws, our Board of Directors must have official control of the organization’s funds and the freedom to allocate these funds in a manner which will carry out the expressed mission of AGCI.
 We will exert every effort to honor any stated donation designation or preference.
 In certain circumstances, where the project or need is overfunded or cannot be carried out in accordance with the donor’s preference, the funds will be used for similar projects or needs approved by our Board of Directors.

 Contributions to AGCI may be tax deductible.
 Please contact your tax accountant or visit irs.gov (Publication 526) for further information.

 IRS FORM 990

 AGCI collects information from you when you fill out a pre-application, subscribe to our newsletter, give a gift, respond to a survey, or fill out a form.